 1: Transparency and fair trade.

 Where does the coffee come from and who gets the best deal?
 The phrase "Direct Trade" is thrown around a lot in the industry.
 Often in the speciality coffee industry, it means that the coffee bean has been purchased through a "direct trade" model.
 This can, however, sometimes mean coffee is traded through as many as 6 (or more) hands before it reaches our customers, for example; farmer/ producer - community buyer - COOP - exporter - importer - roaster.
 This is far more transparent than most "conventional coffee", but can still mean the farmer receives a low price for their crop.
-Our first aim is to make sure our coffee producers receive a good price for their coffee - purchased directly from us, to them, thus building a strong relationship with producers and helping to provide the infrastructure needed for amazing coffee.
+Our first aim is to make sure our coffee producers receive a good price for their coffee - purchased correctly, from us, to them - thus building a strong relationship with producers and helping to provide the infrastructure needed for amazing coffee.

 2: Understanding experimentation and help to build better coffee.